 FRANK STELLA "ECCENTRIC POLYGON" SCREENPRINT, 1974

-Frank Stella created the series of "Eccentric Polygons" in 1974.
+Frank Stella created the "Eccentric Polygons" series in 1974.

-It is his last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.
+It is one of his last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.

-Not surprisingly, these canvases featured prominently in the recent retrospective at the Whitney Museum (in NYC) which will also tour nationally in 2016.
+Not surprisingly, these canvases featured prominently in a recent retrospective at the Whitney Museum in New York City.

 The "Polygon" paintings were created during 1965-1967, each form was created in four different color combinations.
 Their curious names, this example is called "Sunapee", come from small towns and locations in the White Mountains of New Hampshire where Stella and his father would go fishing during his youth.